kmesiab/py-mood-marker/README.md

 In the output, the "role" and "text" remain the same, but additional metadata is added:

 ## Metadata Explanation 📋
-- `classification`: The sentiment classification (positive or negative).
-- `p_pos`: The probability of a positive sentiment (percentage).
-- `p_neg`: The probability of a negative sentiment (percentage).
-- `polarity`: The polarity score (-1 for negative, 1 for positive).
-- `subjectivity`: The subjectivity score (0 for objective, 1 for subjective).
+- `vader_emotion_scores`: A dictionary containing sentiment scores (negative, neutral, positive, and compound) from VADER analysis.
-- `emotion_scores`: A dictionary containing emotion scores based on analysis.
+- `emotion_scores`: A dictionary containing emotion scores based on NRCLex analysis.

 ## Contributing 🤝
 Contributions are welcome!
 Feel free to open issues or submit pull requests.